Ontological turn: Reception

 Haidy Geismar, one of the critics of ontological anthropology, has claimed that in presenting others not as having different cultures, but in having different worlds, is just a novel form of essentialism.
 Further, many critics of ontological anthropology have demonstrated that this framework does not take difference as seriously as it claims to.
 Specifically, Pierre Charbonnier, Gildas Salmon, and Peter Skafish have brought attention to the fact that many ontological anthropologists have drawn similar conclusions to anthropologists not using ontological frameworks, while also utilizing much of the same theoretical bases in their arguments.

 However, the ontologists have responded that many of these critiques are merely attempts to reproduce the status quo.
 In response to turn towards ontology a Group for Debates in Anthropological Theory's debate was held on 9 February 2008 in Manchester, on the motion 'Ontology is just another word for culture'.
 Speaking for the motion were Michael Carrithers (Durham) and Matei Candea (Cambridge), and against were Karen Sykes (Manchester) and Martin Holbraad (University College London).
 The final vote - 19 in favour, 39 against and six abstentions - reflected a general consensus that between culture and ontology, ontology might have something to contribute.

-Marshall Sahlins in the forward to Beyond Nature and Culture, echos this consensus in his claim that ontology "offers a radical change in the current anthropological trajectory—a paradigm shift if you will—that would overcome the present analytic disarray by what amounts to a planetary table of the ontological elements and the compounds they produce".
-Sahlins celebrates how anthropology, through this ontological focus, will return to its true focus - the state of being other.
+Marshall Sahlins echos this consensus in his claim that ontology "offers a radical change in the current anthropological trajectory—a paradigm shift if you will—that would overcome the present analytic disarray by what amounts to a planetary table of the ontological elements and the compounds they produce" in the forward to Beyond Nature and Culture.
+Sahlins celebrates how anthropology, through this ontological focus, will return to its true focus: the state of being other.